rails/rails/guides/source/debugging_rails_applications.md

 The debugger creates a context when a stopping point or an event is reached.
 The context has information about the suspended program which enables a debugger to inspect the frame stack, evaluate variables from the perspective of the debugged program, and contains information about the place where the debugged program is stopped.

-At any time you can call the +backtrace+ command (or its alias +where+) to print the backtrace of the application.
+At any time you can call the `backtrace` command (or its alias `where`) to print the backtrace of the application.
 This can be very helpful to know how you got where you are.
-If you ever wondered about how you got somewhere in your code, then +backtrace+ will supply the answer.
+If you ever wondered about how you got somewhere in your code, then `backtrace` will supply the answer.

 ```bash
 (rdb:5) where